 I cannot tell you just how annoying are the opinions of people who get all of their information from opinionated people on the internet.
 Or from a friend who “is a photographer”.
-In my years of photography I have worked with many people who want to get started in a particular area of photography and want to do so by disputing everything I say.
-While I certainly won’t claim to know everything there is to know about photography (no one knows everything there is to know about photography), I do have a lot of experience in the field (over thirty years as a professional working photographer with 35mm, medium and large format cameras and all of the photo lab processes except Kodachrome, plus 25 years digital imaging experience) and can back up my assertions with evidence.
+In my years of photography I have worked with many people who want to get started in a particular area of photography and want to do so by disputing all the answers I give to their questions.
+While I certainly won’t claim to know everything there is to know about photography (no one knows everything there is to know about photography), I do have a lot of experience in the field (over thirty years as a professional working photographer with 35mm, medium and large format cameras and developing all of the photo lab processes except Kodachrome, plus 25 years digital imaging experience) and can back up my assertions with evidence.
 And I do.
 As a resident of the Show Me state, and the premier city of the Great American Midwest, I endeavor to actually demonstrate to skeptics the science behind my convictions.
-So here we go!!!
+So let’s talk about light!!!

 For us still photographers, however, studio strobes are ideal, and not just because I say so.
 Here are 5 solid reasons to go with studio strobes instead of constant lights for your still photography needs.